Archaeologists have announced the discovery of four 4,300-year-old tombs and a mummy wrapped in gold leaf.

 Another belonged to a man named Meri, who held the position of senior palace official and had been granted the title of “secret keeper,” which gave him the authority to carry out particular religious rituals.

-Among the tombs, archaeologists have discovered a number of other items such as amulets, deity statues, stone vessels, pottery and daily life’s tools.
+Among the tombs, archaeologists also discovered a number of other items such as amulets, deity statues, stone vessels, pottery, and a range of everyday tools.

-Archaeologist Zahi Hawass, who has also served as Egypt’s minister of antiquities, stated that all of the findings were made between 2686-2181 BCE, during the Fifth and Sixth dynasties of the Old Kingdom.
+Archaeologist Zahi Hawass, who has also served as Egypt’s minister of antiquities, stated that all of the findings were made between 2686 to 2181 BC during the Fifth and Sixth dynasties of the Old Kingdom.

 “This discovery is so important as it connects the kings with the people living around them,” said Ali Abu Deshish, another archaeologist who was part of the excavation.

-It is located in what was once the capital of ancient Egypt, Memphis, and is home to more than a dozen pyramids, one of which is the Step Pyramid, which is located close to the shaft in which the mummy was discovered.
+It is located in what was once the capital of ancient Egypt, Memphis, and is home to more than a dozen pyramids, one of which is the Step Pyramid, located near the shaft in which the mummy was discovered.

 In recent years, Egypt has made a number of significant archaeological finds as part of the country’s ongoing attempts to revive its tourism economy.

-The government has high expectations that the Grand Egyptian Museum will bring in 30 million tourists annually by year 2028.
+The government has high expectations that the Grand Egyptian Museum will bring in thirty million tourists annually by year 2028.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!